Subscribe

 • Tile finish

-In addition to different finishes, laminate flooring can have different textures, depending on the effect you want in your home.
-Some types of flooring are embossed, meaning they have a texture that makes them look and feel more like natural wood.
-Other types of laminate flooring have a smooth texture or a glossy, high shine surface.
+Laminate flooring can also have different textures to fit the effect you want in your home.
+Some types of laminate are embossed for a texture that looks and feels more like natural wood.
+Other types of laminate flooring have a smooth texture for a glossy surface.
+With so many options available, you’ll want to do a laminate flooring comparison in your home to see how samples look before committing to one.

 View Flooring Options by Room